Makume/ReturnOfReckoning-AddOns/README.md

-# ReturnOfReckoning-AddOns
+# AddOns

-AddOns for the game Return of Reckoning
+User interface add-ons for the game Warhammer Online - [Return of Reckoning](https://www.returnofreckoning.com/ that I have either created or currently maintain.
+Official releases can usually be found at https://tools.idrinth.de/addons/.